MuhammedACheema/Game/README.md

-This is a C++ app that compares two basketball players weigh their accomplishments, and determine who's the better player
+This is a C++ app that compares two basketball players weighs their accomplishments, and determines who's the better player Let's finally find out who's better Lebron or MJ